MobilityData/elrond.gtfs.org/docs/getting_started/why_use_GTFS.md

 ## Maintained by the community

 As an open data standard, GTFS is driven by an open community where anyone can propose changes or improvements.
-The specification continues to evolve and is overseen by an independent nonprofit organization called [MobilityData](https://mobilitydata.org/) guided by the following characteristics:
+The specification evolution is overseen by an independent nonprofit organization called [MobilityData](https://mobilitydata.org/), and its changes are guided by the following principles:

-- Simple: It’s meant to be easy to view and edit using simple tools and editors.
+- Feeds should be easy to create and edit
-- Stable: Additions and changes are backwards compatible, which means existing feeds remain valid through time.
-- User-centered: the specification's main priority is passenger information, focusing on information that can help power tools for riders, first and foremost.
+- Feeds should be easy to parse
+- The specification is primarily concerned with passenger information
+- Changes to the specification should be backwards-compatible
+- Speculative features are discouraged

-- The Reference documents for GTFS Schedule and GTFS Realtime are officially hosted in a GitHub repository, where changes are proposed and reviewed by the community.
+The Reference documents for [GTFS Schedule](/documentation/schedule/reference/) and [GTFS Realtime](/documentation/Realtime/reference/) are officially hosted in a [GitHub repository](https://github.com/google/transit), where changes are proposed and reviewed by the community.